solo-fsw/tone-marker/README.md

 - **Data LOW frequency**: 15582.0 Hz
 - **Data HIGH frequency**: 15876.0 Hz

 Soundfiles for marker values under this encoding can be found in this repository (in the `media` directory).
+This directory also contains a movie file (`marker-testing.mp4`) that can be used to test marker accuracy in your setup.
+Custom test movies can be made by running `software/python/video-generation.py`.

-Usage of the `.wav` files is recommended, since they are less compressed than the `.mp3` files.
+Overall, usage of the `.wav` files is recommended, since they are less compressed than the `.mp3` files.

 ## Notes